 What does each category mean for a dog approaching the end of its life?

+Hydration.
 Fluid under the skin is an easy and well-tolerated way to supplement what an ailing dog is drinking.
-This is not a “heroic” measure and can really help an older dog feel better.
+This is not a heroic measure but can really help an older dog feel better.

+Hygiene.
 Can the dog be brushed, combed, and kept clean?
 Is the coat matted?
 Can the dog move away from stool or urine if it has an accident?
 Is there a tumor that has outgrown its blood supply and now has an odor or discharge?
-Often, a dilute solution of lemon juice in water on a sponge or washcloth can be used to clear dead cells away without causing pain.
-The veterinary healthcare team can help work out the details of this kind of care.
+Often, a dilute solution of shampoo/soap from your veterinarian on a sponge or washcloth can be used to clear dead cells away without causing pain.
+Your veterinary healthcare team can help work out the details of this kind of care.
 It is also important to turn bedridden pets regularly, keep them clean and dry, and ensure that they have adequate padding underneath to prevent bedsores.

+Happiness.
 Is the dog experiencing joy or mental stimulation?
-Dogs communicate with their eyes as well as by wagging their tails.
+Dogs communicate with their eyes, as well as by wagging their tails.
 Is the ailing dog still interacting with family members and with the environment?
 Placing comfortable beds near family activities helps a dog remain engaged in life.
-Dogs are social animals and can become depressed when they are separated from their “pack.”
+Dogs are social animals and can become depressed when they are separated from their pack.

 How will I know it’s the right time to consider euthanasia?